Up to $5 million to support Western Australian sheep producers and supply chain businesses to adjust to the phase-out of live sheep exports by sea.

 What is the Supply Chain Capacity Program (SCCP)?

-- expanding capacity, efficiency and productivity of onshore sheep processing facilities (e.g., lairage, ramps, wastewater upgrades, improved heavy vehicle access and associated driver facilities)
+- Expanding onshore sheep processing facilities (e.g. lairage, ramps, wastewater upgrades, improved heavy vehicle access and associated driver facilities)

-- installing technological advancements, such as objective carcase measurement technology in processing plants, software upgrades, and processor training for producers
+- Installing technological advancements, such as objective carcase measurement (OCM) technology in processing plants, software upgrades, and training to support adoption of new systems

 Two streams of support are available: